 Sustainability and market

-Epoxy-based powder coatings are possible thanks to the high demand for environmentally friendly paints.
-These coatings do not produce any hazardous vapours, neither for the factory workers nor the users.
-On top of this, the long-term protection they provide extends the life expectancy of structures and thus reduces maintenance and replacement costs.
-And the industry is taking steps ahead by creating even more sustainable epoxy resins using bio-based components which can help producers comply with increasing consumer and regulatory demands.
+Epoxy-based powder coatings are thriving thanks to the high demand for environmentally friendly paints.
+These coatings do not produce any hazardous vapours, neither for factory workers nor for users of the final articles.
+On top of this, the long-term protection they provide extends the life expectancy of infrastructures and articles alike, thus reducing maintenance and replacement costs.
+And the industry is taking even further steps to create even more sustainable epoxy resins using bio-based components, which can help producers meet increasing consumer and regulatory demands for sustainability.